-Founded in 1343, the University of Pisa is one of the most ancient and prestigious universities in Europe, counting today about 56.000 students, 1.400 faculty members and 1.500 administrative staff.
-Organised in 20 large departments covering all subject areas, Unipi is committed to promoting high-quality research and teaching in all fields of knowledge.
-The quality of the research of Unipi is attested by a significant number of research projects funded by the European Framework Programmes (157 in FP7 and 163 so far in Horizon 2020) including eleven prestigious ERC grants won in different research fields.
+Founded in 1343, the University of Pisa (UNIPI) is one of the most ancient and prestigious universities in Europe, counting today about 47,000 students, 1600 faculty members, and 1580 administrative staff.
+Organised in 20 large departments covering all subject areas, UNIPI is committed to promoting high-quality research and teaching in all fields of knowledge.
+The quality of research of UNIPI is attested by a significant number of research projects funded by the European Framework Programmes (157 in FP7, 2011 in Horizon 2020, and so far 59 in Horizon Europe and other European programmes) including fourteen prestigious ERC grants in different research fields.

 Università degli Studi di Siena